 What facilities do you have for disabled people?

 We are passionate about providing our service for anyone who wants to take part and therefore if you or your child has a disability and would like to visit Mrs Burney’s Bee Club we would love to accommodate you.
-Please get in touch and we can ensure your visit is as safe and enjoyable as possible.
+Please give us details of the disability on our consent form and we can liase with you to ensure your visit is as safe and enjoyable as possible.